 - Industrialisation, Modernisation and Globalisation: Economic Development after 1800, 7,5 credits

 The Swedish Postgraduate School in Economic History is a collaboration between the Departments of Economic History in Uppsala, Gothenburg, Lund and Stockholm with a mission to assess and enhance the quality of doctoral education.

 Each year an introductory gathering is organised for newly admitted doctoral students, PhD courses organised by one of the collaborating departments each semester and every two years the Economic History meeting organises specific thesis seminars where the PhD students get the opportunity to present papers.

 The Higher Seminar (research seminar) is a recurring activity for PhD students and Researchers to meet, present and discuss ongoing research.
 The seminar is mandatory for PhD students.
 Occasionally guest speakers are invited.
-Dates for the seminars can be found in the calendar.
+Dates for the seminars can be found in the department's web calendar.
 The PhD students' project descriptions are presented and reviewed at a mandatory seminar where the subject is presented, followed by a middle seminar and a mandatory final seminar.

 Graduate Educational Board (FUN)